HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Holistic Query-Aware Frame Selection

 \textbf{Query diversification via separation loss.} To ensure these $K$ query vectors capture task requirements from distinct angles rather than converging to similar representations, we introduce a separation loss $\mathcal{L}_{\text{sep}}$.
 This loss function aims to maximize the angular separation between query vectors by minimizing the sum of squared cosine similarities between pairs:

 \textbf{Generation of aggregator query.} After generating text-driven task queries, the next step is to fuse them with global visual information to form an aggregator query.
 We continue using the same SLM $\mathcal{M}_s$, but perform this multimodal fusion task via the context aggregator LoRA adapter, with parameters denoted as $\theta_2$.
-We input a concatenated sequence $\bm{E}_{\text{fused}}$ formed by the video frame embeddings $\bm{E}_v$, text embeddings $\bm{E}_{\text{qa}}$, the $K$ task query vectors $\{\bm{q}_\text{task}^{(k)}\}_{k=1}^K$ generated in the first stage, and a learnable aggregator query token $\bm{q}_\text{agg} \in \mathbb{R}^d$:
+Specifically, we construct a concatenated sequence $\bm{E}_{\text{fused}}$ consisting of the video frame embeddings $\bm{E}_v$, text embeddings $\bm{E}_{\text{qa}}$, the $K$ task query vectors $\{\bm{q}_\text{task}^{(k)}\}_{k=1}^K$ generated in the first stage, and a learnable aggregator query token $\bm{q}_\text{agg} \in \mathbb{R}^d$:

-In this extended sequence $\bm{E}_\text{fused}$, $\bm{q}_{\text{agg}}$ is placed at the end to integrate information from all modalities and task queries through the self-attention mechanism of the SLM.
-The hidden state corresponding to this aggregated token in the final output layer of the SLM becomes our fused query vector $\hat{\bm{q}}_{\text{agg}}$, as follows:
+In this extended sequence $\bm{E}_\text{fused}$, the aggregator query token $\bm{q}_{\text{agg}}$ is placed at the end to integrate information from all modalities and task queries through the self-attention mechanism of the SLM.
+The hidden state corresponding to this aggregated token in the final output layer of the SLM is taken as the fused query vector $\hat{\bm{q}}_{\text{agg}}$, as follows: